Cholula, Puebla: Geography

+Hydrography

 The Valley of Puebla is an expanse of plains crossed by a number of small rivers, streams and arroyos, with the most significant being the Atoyac River.
-The Atoyac River has its beginning in the runoff of both the Iztaccíhuatl and Popocatepetl volcancos.
+The Atoyac River has its beginning in the runoff of both the Iztaccíhuatl and Popocatepetl volcanoes.
 Cholula is located in the river's upper basin.
 This river passes through the San Pedro area and forms part of the border between San Andrés and the city of Puebla.
 There are also tributaries such as the Ametlapanapa, Zapatero and the Rabanillo and number of fresh water springs and seasonal arroyos.

+Flora

 The only forested area is an area associated with the Sierra del Tentzo, which contains oak forests and scrub.
 The rest of the area is either farmland or covered by human settlements.

+Climate

-The area has a temperate subtropical highland climate typical of South-Central Mexico, with an average temperature of between 18 and 20 °C. January is the coldest months with average temperatures between 10 and 16 °C, and May is the warmest with averages between 20 and 22 °C. The 'high-sun' rainy season lasts from May to October and provides about 800 to 900 mm of rainfall per year.
-These conditions are what made the area important agriculturally starting in the pre Hispanic era.
+The area has a temperate subtropical highland climate typical of South-Central Mexico, with an average temperature of between 18 and 20 °C. January is the coldest month with average temperatures between 10 and 16 °C, and May is the warmest with averages between 20 and 22 °C. The 'high-sun' rainy season lasts from May to October and provides about 800 to 900 mm of rainfall per year.
+These conditions are what made the area important agriculturally starting in the pre-Hispanic era.

 Demographics

 The population of the Distrito Cholula de Rivadavia, or the city of Cholula was 118,170 as of 2005.
 This population divides into 35,206 on the San Andres side and 82,964 on the San Pedro side.
 The total population for the two municipalities, including the communities outside the city proper is 193,554 (80,118 for San Andres and 113,436 for San Pedro). there is an approximate population growth of about 3%.
-Almost all of the population identifies as Catholic with only between 3.5 and 4% identifying as Evangelical or Protestant.
+Almost all of the population identifies as Catholic with only between 3.5 and 4 percent identifying as Evangelical or Protestant.
 Most of the population of Cholula is mestizo; however, there are a number of indigenous families that live here, with more on the San Andrés side.